radhika2208/ProboApp/README.md

 - **Best Bid**: The Best Bid is the highest price at which there is an outstanding buy order.
 This is the maximum price from all active buy orders in the order book.
 - **Best Ask**: The Best Ask is the lowest price at which there is an outstanding sell order.
 This is the minimum price from all active sell orders in the order book.
 - **Mid price** is calculated as the average of Best Bid and Best Ask.
+- **spread** is calculated as difference of Best Bid and Best Ask.
+- **Yes Price** is calculated as total of yes quantity of an order on scale of 10.
+- **No Price** is calculated as total of no quantity of an order on scale of 10.
 - **Weighted Average Price**: The Weighted Average Price is calculated from all matched buy and sell orders, considering the volume of each order.
 ---